ejangi/ziplock/docs/02-specification.md

 ## **2\.
 Core Architecture**

-The application will follow a client-server architecture where a backend service manages the encrypted storage and a thin frontend client provides the user interface.
+The application follows a unified architecture where frontend clients communicate directly with a shared core library through FFI (Foreign Function Interface) bindings.
+This eliminates the complexity of separate backend services while providing consistent functionality across all platforms.

-### **2.1 Backend Daemon/Service**
+### **2.1 Shared Core Library**

 * **Language:** Rust
-* **Functionality:** The backend will be a persistent service or daemon that runs in the background.
-Its primary responsibility is to manage the encrypted 7z file containing the user's credentials.
+* **Functionality:** The core library is responsible for managing the encrypted 7z file containing the user's credentials.
+It provides a C FFI interface that all platform clients can use.
-  * **Platform-Specific Backend:** The Rust backend is the primary choice for platforms that support it (e.g., Linux, Windows).
-For platforms where a Rust-based daemon is not a viable option, such as iOS and Android, the backend functionality will be re-implemented using a platform-native language (e.g., Swift for iOS, Kotlin for Android).
+  * **Universal Implementation:** A single Rust implementation serves all platforms through FFI bindings, ensuring consistent behavior across desktop and mobile platforms.
-  * **Storage Management:** It will handle all read, write, and encryption operations on the ZIP file.
-The file will be locked when in use to prevent data corruption from concurrent access (e.g., by a cloud sync service).
+  * **Storage Management:** It handles all read, write, and encryption operations on the 7z file.
+The file is locked when in use to prevent data corruption from concurrent access (e.g., by a cloud sync service).
-  * **Security:** The backend will hold the master key in a secure, in-memory state only after the user has authenticated.
-It will not persist the master key to disk.
+  * **Security:** The core library holds the master key in a secure, in-memory state only after the user has authenticated.
+It never persists the master key to disk.
-  * **User Data:** The service will save a minimal amount of configuration data, such as the path to the user's encrypted ZIP file.
-This data will be stored in platform-specific locations:
+  * **Configuration:** The library manages minimal configuration data, such as the path to the user's encrypted 7z file.
+This data is stored in platform-specific locations:
     * **Linux:** \~/.config/ziplock/config.yml
     * **Windows:** %APPDATA%/ZipLock/config.yml
-    * The service will also store the user's preferred time period before the app automatically locks itself, which will be saved in the configuration file.
+    * **macOS:** ~/Library/Application Support/ZipLock/config.yml
+    * The library also manages user preferences like auto-lock timeout.
-* **Encryption:** The 7z file will be encrypted using **AES-256** with the user-provided master key.
+* **Encryption:** The 7z file is encrypted using **AES-256** with the user-provided master key.

 ### **2.2 Frontend Clients**

-The frontend clients will be thin, lightweight applications that communicate with the backend daemon via a defined API.
-They are responsible for rendering the user interface and translating user actions into requests for the backend.
+The frontend clients are native applications that communicate with the shared core library via direct FFI calls.
+They are responsible for rendering the user interface and translating user actions into library function calls.

 * **Linux:** Written in **Rust** using a GUI framework like gtk-rs or iced to ensure native look and feel and compatibility with the **Wayland** display server.
+Communicates with the shared core library through direct FFI calls.
 * **Windows:** Written in **Rust** using a framework like tauri or winrt-rs to provide a native application experience.
 If this proves too complex, a fallback to a C\# application using WPF or WinForms is an acceptable alternative.
 * **Other Platforms:** The architecture is designed to support other platforms in the future.
 The specification should be extended to include clients for macOS (Swift/SwiftUI), iOS (Swift/SwiftUI), and Android (Kotlin/Jetpack Compose).